mmoo/WebRTCApp4Enterprise/doc/compile_webrtc.md

     ```
     #    'libavformat/sdp.o',
     ```
+    and make CheckLicensesForSources function return always true by commenting out the

+    #return False

   * Build ffmpeg with for linux, mac, win and arch is x64 for each platform
   ```
   ./chromium/scripts/build_ffmpeg.py linux x64